yaaooo/werewolf-vscode-theme/CONTRIBUTING.md

 Fork and clone this repository into your local development environment.
 For color-specific tweaks, you'll want to apply the necessary changes in the [themes](https://github.com/yaaooo/werewolf-vscode-theme/tree/master/themes) folder.

 Manually test your changes by launching the extension (`Fn + F5` by default).
-Once you're done testing, create a pull request.
-Follow the pull request template.
+Once you're done testing, create a pull request and link it to the issue you created (or discovered) earlier.
+Abide by the pull request template.